pmcvtm/pmcvtm.com/_posts/2017-08-29-debugging-shortcuts-in-vs-2017.md

 Or maybe you **use the mouse**; I won't give you a hard time.

-I will, however, tell all of you that if you have Visual Studio 2017, **you're doing working more slowly than you could be.**
+I will, however, tell all of you that if you have Visual Studio 2017, **you're working more slowly than you could be.**

 <!--more-->